Supporting Ngāi Tahu in Business

 Completed applications process:

-- Applications will be accepted at anytime during the month.
+- Applications received before 20th of each month will be reviewed at the beginning of the following month.

 Please ensure your application is complete to avoid delays in receiving your grant.

 NB.
 Whānau are only eligible for 1 grant payment each financial year, being year ending 30 June.
 With a 12month stand-down between successful applications.